sickozell/SickoCV/README.md

 '1SHOT' button runs playback/recording/overdubbing only once.

 'SOLO' button lets the playback/recording/overdubbing only for one of the solo tracks at the same time.
-Solo setting can be changed only if the track is not running.
+Solo setting can be changed only if the desired track is not running.

 'XFD' knob sets the crossfade time between the end of the loop and the restart of the same.
 It can be set from 0 to 500ms.
 Default is 5ms.
-If 'Fade In on Play' option is enabled for that track in the context menu, when it keeps running the loop will be faded according to its 'XFD' knob timing.
+If 'Fade In on Play' option is enabled for that track in the context menu, when it keeps playing or overdubbing the loop will be faded according to its 'XFD' knob timing.

 'PAN' knob simply stereo pans the output of the track.
 Panning affects source inputs only on each track output, but not on the main outputs, so the first recording of the loop will not be panned if only main outs are used.

 'VOL' knob adjusts the volume of the track.

 **Track output section**
-"EoL" output sends a 1ms trigger when loop end is reached.
+"EoL" output sends a 1ms trigger when loop end is reached, and also when the loop is forced to stop if "Eol pulse on stop" option is active in the context menu.
 "SRC" button sends the selected source input to the track output.
 If SRC button is off, source is sent to main outputs only if the 'SOURCEs to MASTER out' option is enabled on general context menu.
 "OUTs" outputs are the single track stereo outputs.

 **Main output section**
 There are two separate stereo outputs called EAR and MASTER.
-These outputs are the sum of all tracks and all the sources, but depending on context menu 'Only Click on EAR' and 'SOURCEs to MASTER out' (see below).
+These outputs are the sum of all tracks and all the sources, but depending on the context menu 'Only Click on EAR' and 'SOURCEs to MASTER out' (see below) options.
 EAR output has the audio click too, just to be connected to earphones.
 MASTER output is usually connected to speakers, but if audio click is needed, MST button on click section, adds it on this output too.

 **PLAY/REC buttons leds**
-The following are the button led beahaviour depending on track state:
+The followings are the button led beahaviour depending on track status:
 - track empty: no buttons are lit
 - track recorded and stopped (idle). the PLAY button stays fixed green
 - track is playing: the play button blinks
 - track is recording: the rec button blinks
 - track is overdubbing: both the play and rec buttons blink

 As explained below, if a command is pending due to tempo 'SYNC', the LED buttons flash quickly.
-Pending commands due to clock or solo synchronization can be revoked with a further button press.
+Pending commands due to clock or solo synchronization can be revoked with a further button press (undo).

 #### SickoLooper5 in DEPTH
 To avoid clicks between loop end/restart, every loop recording has a half second of extra recording (as the maximum crossfade setting possible), so clicks can be avoided adjusting 'XFD' knob.
-Please note that when playback or overdubbing starts for the first time it will not be neither crossfaded nor faded in.
+Please note that when playback or overdubbing starts for the first time it will not be neither crossfaded nor faded in by default, but there's an option in the track context menu to 'Fade IN on playback' according to XFD knob.

 **SYNC ON behavior**
 If at least one track is running, every PLAY/REC/OVERDUB/STOP command on a 'SYNC' track will wait for the next bar detection to be effective.
 It can be noticed because the LED buttons flash quickly.